seng438-winter-2022/seng438-a2-abczlg/Assignment2-ReportTemplate.md

 # 4 How the team work/effort was divided and managed

 We collaborated together and completed the writing of all tests as a team.
+All of us fixed a time and met on our Discord Server at the selected time.

 # 5 Difficulties encountered, challenges overcome, and lessons learned

-We had some difficulties getting JUnit to work on Ecllipse.
-This challenge was overcome by troubleshooting the error messages and other problems encountered
+We had some difficulties getting JUnit to work on Ecllipse, such as we were getting way too many failure traces, this was fixed after we added the hamrest-1.3.jar file, such  challenges were overcome by troubleshooting the error messages and other problems encountered.

 # 6 Comments/feedback on the lab itself